nehadangwal/sentrynode-gateway/README.md

 The Sovereign Agent: [Why Naked AI Execution is a Liability](https://medium.com/@nehadangwal/the-sovereign-agent-why-naked-ai-execution-is-an-enterprise-liability-f4f31a116493)

 🤝 Enterprise & IP
 This public repository contains the open-access framework and benchmarking tools.
-For inquiries regarding the GoldenGate Proprietary Engine (Private IP), Adaptive Routing Algorithms, or Enterprise Sandbox configurations, please contact [Neha Dangwal].
+For inquiries regarding the SentryNode Proprietary Engine (Private IP), Adaptive Routing Algorithms, or Enterprise Sandbox configurations, please contact [Neha Dangwal].

 Legal Notice: SentryNode and its underlying adaptive routing methodologies and secure sandbox architectures are the Intellectual Property of Neha Dangwal.
 Certain components described herein are subject to pending patent applications.